-Scientific EvidenceThere is very little empirical data available using scientifically sound and rigorous clinical trial methodology to explore the efficacy and effectiveness of Bioresonance testing and treatment techniques.
-While the gold standard for research examining the effectiveness of a treatment (such as drug trials) is double blind, this would be unrealistic for studies examining Bioresonance.
-More specifically, studies utilizing a double blind approach must keep both the provider delivering the treatment and the patient receiving the receiving the treatment blind, or not aware, of whether the patient is receiving the active treatment or a placebo.
-Indeed, physicians delivering Bioresonance treatment will always be aware of whether they are administering the active treatment of a placebo trial.
-Nonetheless, findings from available studies using less rigorous methods for examining efficacy and effectiveness may indicate that Bioresonance is an appropriate complimentary assessment and treatment tool.
+Scientific EvidenceSadly, there is a scarcity of empirical data based on clinical trials regarding bioresonance techniques.
+While the gold standard for testing the effectiveness of a treatment (such as drug trials) is a double-blind trial, this method is unrealistic for studies examining bioresonance.
+More specifically, studies using a double-blind approach must keep both the treatment provider and patient blind, or not aware whether it is the active treatment or a placebo.
+Indeed, physicians delivering bioresonance treatment will always be aware of whether they are administering the active treatment or a placebo!
+Nonetheless, findings from available studies using less rigorous methods for examining efficacy and effectiveness indicate that bioresonance is a useful complimentary assessment and treatment tool.

-What to expect during your visit?With the Waverly Wellness bioresonance test, before the test, the consultant will ask you to remove any metal from your pockets etc. You won’t need to take off any clothes and you will sit comfortably and relaxed in a chair.
-Special headphones will be placed over your head and these will pick up the various body frequencies, selected by the consultant, via your brain by laser technology, and you will be able to watch this scanning process live on a laptop screen in front of you.
-After about 20 minutes of a full body scan the consultant will then analyse the readings and print out your results.
-When all these are ready the consultant will prepare recommendations with herbal supplements and a healthy diet to suit your own needs.
-You will also have a consultation on how to improve your health.
+What to expect during your visit?With the Waverly Wellness bioresonance test, before the test, the consultant will ask you to remove any metal from your pockets, etc. You won’t need to take off any clothes and you will sit comfortably and relaxed in a chair.
+Special headphones will be placed over your head and these will pick up the various body frequencies, selected by the consultant, via your brain by laser technology.
+You can watch the scanning process on a laptop screen.
+After about 20 minutes of a full body scan, the consultant will analyse the readings and print your results.
+The consultant will then prepare recommendations, with herbal supplements and a healthy diet, to suit your individual needs.
+You will also receive a consultation on how to improve your health.

 Please contact me here to book a consultation or find out more.